Sales

 Why is customer onboarding so important?

-First, a robust customer onboarding process is a critical part of customer retention.
-A failure to successfully onboard new customers often results in them not understanding the true value of the product or service you offer.
+A robust customer onboarding process is a critical part of customer retention.
+When onboarding new customers, failing to successfully complete the process often means they don't understand the true value of the product or service you offer.

-If they fail to experience the benefits of what you offer, they're not going to stick around for long, and your churn rate will be high.
+If they don't experience the benefits of what you offer, they probably won't stick around for long.
+This leads to a high churn rate.

-This translates into a much higher Customer Lifetime Value (LTV), a lower overall churn rate, and a loyal fan base that actively evangelizes your brand to others.
+When done well, your onboarding strategy should translate to a much higher customer lifetime value (LTV), a lower churn rate, and a loyal fan base that actively evangelizes your brand to others.

 PatternPattern